er1czz/HPC/README.md

 Credit card fraud is a common financial fraud that using a payment card to proceed a transaction with illegitimate nature.
 Researchers specialized in fraud dection often encouter such challenge: how to maximaize the transaction security with minimal hassles to clients.
 With the recent advance in machine learning and computation technology, this challenge can be addressed by implementing high accuracy fraud detection, which brings virtually no hassle to customers.

-This project intends to develop a predicative model based on machine learning algorithms in order to effectively detect fradulent transactions.
+This project intends to develop a predicative model based on machine learning algorithms in order to effectively pinpoint fradulent transactions.

 [<b>Round 1</b>](https://github.com/er1czz/kaggle/blob/master/Fraud_Detection_fullset.ipynb):
 - Data preprocess